 Where to stay in Los Alamos

-Things to do in Los Alamos: Wine Tasting
+The best things to do in Los Alamos on a weekend getaway: Wine Tasting

 Besides the tasting rooms on Bell street, it is also a good idea to hit up one of the many beautiful wineries on highway 246 in nearby Lompoc on your weekend getaway to Los Alamos.
 We visited the lovely Babcock winery famous for its Pinot Noir and had a great tasting experience in their spacious tasting room (a repurposed warehouse) which is filled with lots of merchandise besides wine.

 Weekend getaway to Los Alamos: Los Alamos Restaurants

 Of all the things to do in Los Alamos, food should high up on your list, right next to all that wine tasting to soak up all that booze, and trust me, you’ll not be disappointed.

 Bell street delivers again in terms of some amazing places to eat, starting from the breakfast spot Plenty on Bell serving some delicious avocado toast or the “comfortable breakfast” plate with the perfect combo of biscuit, gravy and fried chicken.

 The other killer breakfast spot, and one which nearly everyone makes a beeline for, is Bob’s well bread bakery where breakfast bowls, baked goods, pastries, homemade jams and artisanal bread has a long line of customers waiting patiently in the tiny store.
 The bakery may be tiny but does have a huge outdoor seating area where you can enjoy your breakfast spread.